Harrieguru/link2lease-backend/README.md

 # Link2Lease 🏡

-Link2Lease is a Spring Boot backend for a housing platform designed to connect tenants directly with landlords—eliminating the need for traditional realtors.
+Link2Lease is a Spring Boot backend for a housing platform designed to connect tenants directly with landlords, eliminating the need for traditional realtors.
 The goal is to make property discovery, communication, and scheduling more transparent and efficient.

 ---